Pinus echinata

-The shortleaf pine or Pinus echinata is a species of coniferous tree endemic to the United States.
+The shortleaf pine or Pinus echinata is a species of coniferous tree in the family Pinaceae, a pine endemic to the United States.
 The shortleaf pine is sometimes referred to as the "old field", "spruce", "rosemary", "yellow", "two-leaf" and "heart" pine.
 The common name "shortleaf pine" may refer to other species like loblolly pine (Pinus taeda), based on a custom in the Southeastern United States to only refer to pines as either "long-leaf" or "short-leaf".
 However, P. echinata can be distinguished from other pines by examining its short leaves and small cones.

 Description

 The tree is variable in form, sometimes straight, sometimes crooked, with an irregular crown.
 The tree reaches heights of 80–100 ft.
 In areas that have optimal growing conditions, the height reached is between 100–120 ft.
 The trunk diameter ranges between 1.5–3 ft and averages between 2–3 ft.

 The leaves are needle-like, in fascicles (bundles) of two and three mixed together, and from 7–11 cm long.
 The cones are 4–7 cm long, with thin scales with a transverse keel and a short prickle.
 They open at maturity but are persistent.
 Shortleaf pine seedlings develop a persistent J-shaped crook near the ground surface.
 Axillary and other buds form near the crook and initiate growth if the upper stem is killed by fire or is severed.

 The bark has resin pockets (sometimes called pitch patches), which form small depressions, less than 1 mm in diameter.
 This feature can be used to distinguish P. echinata from all other Pinus species within its native range.
-For example, the bark of a loblolly tree is slightly darker, thicker, and more furrowed and rigged in comparison to the shortleaf pine at the beginning of its lifespan, but when it starts maturing these differences fade; however, the resin pockets are still visible on shortleaf pine and can used for identification.
+For example, the bark of a loblolly tree is slightly darker, thicker, and more furrowed and rigged in comparison to the shortleaf pine at the beginning of its lifespan, but when it starts maturing these differences fade; however, the resin pockets are still visible on shortleaf pine and can be used for identification.

 The crown is a pyramidal head that contains several small branches.
 It does not change much throughout the tree's lifetime.

 The tree has very strong roots, and thus it is able to withstand high winds; additionally, the tree can survive in very dry conditions.
 The roots are able to reach great depths to search for water.
 It is believed the roots are this long due to the wide range of the species that consequently experiences varying climate.

 Shortleaf pine can be found in a variety of soils including, stiff clay, gravel, and sand.
 Although the species is not soil-specific, they do not thrive in wet or very poorly drained conditions.